 How long is the traineeship for?

-One year (with 7 weeks’ holiday allowance) starting in July each year.
-TfL will run traineeships annually for 3 consecutive years (2018, 2019, 2020).
-A usual training week would be 4 days in 7 to sometimes include weekends.
+The traineeships are twelve months long, starting in July each year.
+Trees for Life will run traineeships annually for 3 consecutive years (2018, 2019, 2020).
+A usual training week would be 4 days in 7 to sometimes include weekends (flexibility is needed to fit in with seasonal busy periods).
 We expect trainees to use one of their 3 free days per week to work on their qualification.

 What support will be available to me whilst I’m on the traineeship?

-TfL will employ a full time ‘Training Coordinator’ to manage all aspects of the traineeship and provide support and guidance to the trainees.
-There will also be support available from UHI/SCRA.
+There will be a full time ‘Training Coordinator’ to manage all aspects of the traineeship and provide support and guidance to the trainees.
+There will also be support available from the qualification providers.

-Will TfL give trainees a job when the traineeship is completed?
+Will Trees for Life give trainees a job when the traineeship is completed?

-There is no guarantee of a job with TfL at the end of the traineeship but if roles in TfL were to become available we would be pleased if a trainee applied for them.
-TfL will also provide help to trainees with job applications, CV writing and preparing for interviews.
+There is no guarantee of a job with Trees for Life at the end of the traineeship but if roles in Trees for Life were to become available we would be pleased if a trainee applied for them.
+Trees for Life will also provide help to trainees with job applications, CV writing and preparing for interviews.

-Yes, we expect to give a bursary payment of £7,450 per trainee to cover living expenses.
+Yes, there is a bursary payment of £7,450 per trainee to cover living expenses.
+This will be given to the trainees in 12 even instalments throughout the year.
 Also qualification fees are paid plus there is a clothing and travel allowance per trainee.
 In addition, we will offer a £500 bonus available for successful completion of the traineeship.

 Is accommodation provided?